-As I moved through my career working for other people, I sought out opportunities to achieve small victories for end users and their communities while still meeting the goals of the leadership team.
-I was inspired to continue looking for ways to tell and support the invisible stories I saw, knowing someday I would lead the efforts to create environments and services that make things better for all who engage with them.
+As I move through my career, I seek out opportunities to achieve small victories for end users and their communities while still meeting the goals of the leadership team.
+I am inspired to continue looking for ways to tell and support the invisible stories I see, knowing someday we - clients, collaborators, and communities - will default to create experiences and services that make things better for all who engage with them.

 Hi, I'm Valerie Farber.